zwave-js/node-zwave-js/packages/core/api.md

     superName: string;
 }

-// Warning: (ae-missing-release-tag) "createSimpleReflectionDecorator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createSimpleReflectionDecorator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function createSimpleReflectionDecorator<TBase extends Object, TArgs extends [any], TConstructor extends Constructor<TBase> = Constructor<TBase>>({ name, }: CreateSimpleReflectionDecoratorOptions): SimpleReflectionDecorator<TBase, TArgs, TConstructor>;

-// Warning: (ae-missing-release-tag) "CreateSimpleReflectionDecoratorOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CreateSimpleReflectionDecoratorOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface CreateSimpleReflectionDecoratorOptions {
     name: string;
 }

-// Warning: (ae-missing-release-tag) "createValuelessReflectionDecorator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createValuelessReflectionDecorator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function createValuelessReflectionDecorator<TBase extends Object>({ name, }: CreateValuelessReflectionDecoratorOptions): ValuelessReflectionDecorator<TBase>;

-// Warning: (ae-missing-release-tag) "CreateValuelessReflectionDecoratorOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CreateValuelessReflectionDecoratorOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface CreateValuelessReflectionDecoratorOptions {
     name: string;
 }

-// Warning: (ae-missing-release-tag) "CtrDRBG" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CtrDRBG" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class CtrDRBG {